 - Blocked deployment tracking: "Zero blocked deployments this quarter due to platform issues (down from 14 last quarter)."

-Cycle Time for Infrastructure Changes
+Why Is Cycle Time Different for Infrastructure Changes?

 Cycle time for infrastructure PRs should be longer than application PRs—but you need to explain why and where the time goes.